What makes INDS different from traditional degree programs?

 What Cognates are offered 100% online and what courses can I take in the cognate?

-The following LUO Cognates are available: Accounting, Business, Christian Counseling, Crisis Counseling, Life Coaching, STEM (Science/Technology/Engineering/Mathematics), Education, Criminal Justice, Management Information Systems, Religion, Special Education and Psychology.
+The following LUO Cognates are available: Accounting, Business, Christian Counseling, Crisis Counseling, Life Coaching, Energy STEM (Science/Technology/Engineering/Mathematics), Education, Criminal Justice, Management Information Systems, Religion, Special Education and Psychology.
 These cognates can be completed 100% online through Liberty and require a minimum of 9 credits of upper-level courses.
 For information on specific courses that will fit into these cognates, please see the LUO Cognate Advising Guide.

 What Transfer Cognates are recognized?